TobiasPSP/doneland_sources/Components/Sensor/Air Quality/SCD30/README.md

 ### How Self-Calibration Works
 *ASC* assumes that the lowest CO2 concentration the SCD30 is exposed to corresponds to *400 ppm* (fresh outside air).

 It stores the seven most recent CO2 *minima* in volatile memory (first-in first-out) that are separated by at least *18 hours*.
-Recalibration occurs when all seven recorded *minima* are within ± 50 ppm.
+Recalibration occurs when all seven recorded *minima* are within Ã‚Â± 50 ppm.

 For *ASC* to succeed, the sensor needs to be exposed to *fresh air* at least every *18 hours* for at least *seven times in a row*.
 Else, *automatic recalibration* is suspended until the prerequisites are eventually met.